 Which was followed by Mr. Sutherland’s breathtaking acceptance speech.

-More speeches of this amazing tribute can be found on the website of the Academy right here.
+More speeches of this event can be found on the website of the Academy right here.